female hands holding perfume sample paper

 The ideal temperature for the maximum cure to take place for a specific adhesive.

-Cyanoacrylate glue is used to describe quick-bonding super glues.
+Cyanoacrylate adhesives are used to describe quick-bonding super glues.
 They are also commonly known as Crazy or Super Glue, and they can be used to bind anything from metal to plastic.

-Traditional glue is water-based, while cyanoacrylate glue is made of an acrylic resin.
-As a result, cyanoacrylate glue can only bond to a surface when there is moisture present, and will not work on dry surfaces.
+Traditional glue is water-based, while cyanoacrylate-based products are made of an acrylic resin.
+As a result, it can only bond to a surface when there is moisture present, and will not work on dry surfaces.

 Fugitive Glue